Posted on 16 Comments

 8.4V Capable: No

-HS-40 is another small analog servo that has similar specs to the previously mentioned D47.
+HS-40 is a small analog servo that has similar specs to the previously mentioned D47.

 The exterior is a little different, but the overall height of the servo horn is only 1mm higher than that of the D47.

-I stumbled upon Hitec HS-40 while assembling VM’s Elf.
+We stumbled upon Hitec HS-40 while assembling VM’s Elf DLG.

-D47 are the recommended ones for this model, but they were out of stock in my local shops and I needed a substitute.
+D47 are recommended for this model, but they were out of stock in the local shops.

-Hitec ended up being a great replacement and fit under a tiny Elf’s nose with ease.
+Hitec HS-40 ended up being a great replacement and fit under a tiny Elf’s nose.

 FrSky Xact D5701 [Digital]